Art exhibits and gallery openings in Fairfield County

 Pequot Library, 720 Pequot Ave., Fairfield.
 Info: pequotlibrary.org, 203-259-0346, ext.
 115.

 Wilton Library, 137 Old Ridgefield Rd., Wilton.
 Free.
 Art & Text Art Exhibition through Nov.
-7. Weir Farm Artist-in-Residence Exhibition/Reception: Michael Mark, Oct.
-21, 6-7:30 p.m.
-A Harvest of Hues Art Exhibition and Reception, Nov.
+7. A Harvest of Hues Art Exhibition and Reception, Nov.
 15 through Jan.
-2. A collection of eight local area artists will be showcased.
+2. Weir Farm Artist-in-Residence Exhibition/Reception: Brian Mustari, Nov.
+18, 6-7:30 p.m.
 Info: wiltonlibrary.org.

 Ridgefield Library, 472 Main St., Ridgefield.
 Info: ridgefieldlibrary.org.